 WorldBooks Online Username: canyonsdistrict, Password: student

-Also, Playworks is coming to you live 3x a day, 5 days a week, with opportunities for kids to engage in fun and interactive PLAY!
-Learn more at: Playworks Play at Home
+For our Online Learners, Playworks is coming to you live 3x a day, 5 days a week, with opportunities for kids to engage in fun and interactive PLAY!
+Learn more at: Playworks Play at Home.

 For Early Learners